Dhruv29103/VizionTube/README.md

 # ReactJs, MaterialUI, RapidApi

+npm package manager for installing the dependencies of the MaterialUI

 I've used MaterialUI components to wrap the container files of the cards and other small components.
 Material UI is an open-source React component library that implements Google's Material Design.
 It includes a comprehensive collection of prebuilt components that are ready for use in production right out of the box.